-

 </ul>

-You can change the bullet style using the type
+You can change the bullet style using CSS.
+The list-style-type property controls how bullets look.

 circle